mikeperry-tor/vanguards/README.md

-Even after deployment of the [new v3 onion service protocol](https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt), the set of attacks facing onion services are wide-ranging, and still require more extensive modifications to fix in Tor-core itself.
+Even after deployment of the [new v3 onion service protocol](https://gitweb.torproject.org/torspec.git/tree/proposals/224-rend-spec-ng.txt), the attacks facing onion services are wide-ranging, and still require more extensive modifications to fix in Tor-core itself.

 Because of this, we have decided to rapid-prototype these defenses in a